jt-ziolo/git-id-tool/README.md

 - Shows the current git configuration for the `[user]` section
 - Lists each git remote and which SSH host is currently set to be used for that remote based on that remote's url and the SSH configuration
-- Will warn you if no gpg signing key has been set, and then provide you with instructions for how to set it using `git config --local user.signingkey {key}` or `git id copy {git-dir}`
+- Will warn you if no gpg signing key has been set

 #### GPG signing key information